Skip to content

 --packages-select \

-omniseer_description \
+omniseer_description analysis bringup robot_io_adapters \

-robot_diag_control_cpp
+robot_diag_control robot_diag_control_cpp

 colcon test-result --all --verbose